3RROR4O4x/Security-Tools-Note/README.md

 What you should see: Typed messages appearing on both ends; corresponding TCP frames in your capture with payloads.

-Troubleshoot: If connection fails, check that the listener is running on the expected interface/port and that local firewall rules aren’t blocking it.
+✅Troubleshoot: If connection fails, check that the listener is running on the expected interface/port and that local firewall rules aren’t blocking it.

-Lab Step 7 — Make a short PCAP timeline and parse MAC pairs (what to do)
+🔹Lab Step 7 — Make a short PCAP timeline and parse MAC pairs (what to do)

 Use a packet viewer to create a simple timeline: find where DHCP/ARP/DNS/TCP events occur and note packet numbers/times.